 Our Homes Aren’t Meant to Hold Everything:

 Homes weren’t designed to function as storage units, and our brains weren’t designed to manage endless possessions.
 Accumulating items purchased, gifted, or kept “just in case” quietly drains energy, space, and money.
+This can be hard to accept in a world that values making money from mass production and encourages overspending and consuming more than producing sustainable products and focusing on the essentials.

 - Emotional attachment to objects and memories